Main Library

 Pandemic Planning Is Incomplete Without Health Equity at Its Core

-November 8, 2022Mariza HardinMedCity NewsSocial Determinants of Health (SDOH),Covid-19 / Coronavirus
+November 8, 2022Mariza HardinMedCity NewsSocial Determinants Of Health (SDOH),Covid-19 / Coronavirus

 As our country continues to reflect on the devastating impact of Covid-19 and the World Health Organization noted that the ‘end is in sight’ for the pandemic, we need to recognize and address the disproportionate hardships that Black and Latino communities have faced over the last two plus years.
 Latino communities, who experienced some of the highest infection, hospitalization, and death rates compared to other racial and ethnic groups in the U.S., were mostly forgotten and excluded when testing and vaccine efforts were planned and executed.
 In addition to the continued spread of the virus in our communities, there has been a shortage of programs to support families and individuals whose economic, educational, housing and nutritional needs are at risk due to the pandemic.